Euclid preparation: Determining the weak lensing mass accuracy and precision for galaxy clusters: Accuracy and precision for WL masses for intrinsic scatter and noise

 To better evaluate the level of WL mass accuracy and precision, we perform a linear regression of the true mass versus the WL mass point estimate using the \texttt{LIRA} \citep[LInear Regression in Astronomy,][]{2016MNRAS.455.2149S} package.
 Intercept $\alpha$, slope $\beta$, and intrinsic scatter $\sigma$ are calculated from the linear regression of the logarithmic masses as

 where the pivot mass is $M_{\rm piv} = 10^{14} M_\odot$.
 Results are presented in Table~\ref{tab: linear_regression}.
 The slope and intercept values indicate how close the regression line is to one-to-one relationship, and thus account for the accuracy.
-The scatter quantifies how close the mass distribution is to strict linearity, and thus accounts for the precision.
+The scatter quantifies how close the mass dependence is to the linear relation in Eq.~\eqref{eq: linear_regression}, and thus accounts for the precision.

 The ML is the most accurate point estimate for the overall mass range ($\beta \sim 1$).
 Given the adopted priors, the bias is mass dependent for the mean, median, or CBI estimators, ($\beta \sim 0.9$).
 In the low-mass regime, the mean, median, or CBI estimators are accurate, but significantly deviate from the one-to-one relation at higher cluster masses.
 The scatter of the ML masses is about twice the size of that from the other statistical estimators, which makes the ML masses less precise.